 - Find the volume of a cylinder with the circle from #2 as the base and a height of 5 cm.

 Know What?
-A regulation bowling ball is a sphere that weighs between 12 and 16 pounds.
-The maximum circumference of a bowling ball is 27 inches.
-Using this number, find the radius of a bowling ball, its surface area and volume.
+A regulation bowling ball is a sphere with a circumference of 27 inches.
+Find the radius of a bowling ball, its surface area and volume.
 You may assume the bowling ball does not have any finger holes.
 Round your answers to the nearest hundredth.

 Defining a Sphere